 Q. How much does St. Lawrence cost?

-A. The comprehensive fee is $55,835 for 2012-13.
-The comprehensive fee (costs billed directly to each student account) includes: tuition $44,075; fees $325, room and board $11,435 [using the expense of a double room and the most common meal plan].
-Additional expenses include a $1,650 estimate for books, supplies, personal expenses and transportation.
+A. Please use this link to access the current cost at St. Lawrence.
 Room and board expenses can vary if a student elects a single room or an alternate meal plan.
 Indirect expenses vary widely from student to student depending on lifestyle.

 Q. How does the cost compare with other colleges?